Workmen in York discovered what was believed to be an unexploded "World War" mortar bomb this afternoon.

 The spot at Acaster Malbis near York where a woman's body was found by a walker yesterday afternoon.
 It is feared it could be that of the missing York student Megan Roberts who disappeared in January.
 Her family have been told of the discovery by North Yorkshire Police.

-They will be encouraging businesses to put up posters and share messages on social media sites.
-Megan, who's 20, was last seen in the early hours of last Thursday morning while out with friends on Rougier Street near Lendal Bridge.
+Megan, who's 20, was last seen in the early hours of last Thursday morning while out with friends on Rougier Street near Lendal Bridge in York.